-We have a large collection of books, DVD’s and Videos available in our Parent’s Shelf.
-This section includes the Special Needs Collection, materials donated by SEABOARD.
-Also in the Parent’s Shelf are children’s books on a variety of issues from new baby, adoption, potty training and other topics.
+We have a large collection of books, DVD’s and Videos available on our Parent’s Shelf.
+Also on the Parent’s Shelf are children’s books on a variety of issues from new baby, adoption, potty learning, and other topics.
 These books are located in the rear of the Children’s Room.

 Books & Reading

 Choosing the Right Books for Your Child To Read

 Consider the following when selecting books and reading materials for your children.